Author Archive for Trevor Wong

 - On where he could see himself playing:

-“I think I’m a good fit for any team – a good rebounder and an energy guy that can play hard 24/7.
+“I think I’m a good fit for any team – a great rebounder, an energy guy that can go out there and hard 24/7.
 I can also block shots.
 I feel I’m a great fit and I would love to play on any team that needs a guy like me.”

 - On an ideal situation for him (position, minutes, etc.) in the NBA: